MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-G-Contract-Management/part-51-Use-Government-Sources-Contractors/subpart-51.1-Contractor-Use-Government-Supply-Sources/section-51.102.md

 (iii) When placing orders for helium with the Bureau of Land Management, the contractor shall reference the Federal contract number on the purchase order;

 (4) May include any other limitations or conditions deemed necessary.
-For example, the contracting officer may -
+For example, the contracting officer may—

 (i) Authorize purchases from Government supply sources of any overhead supplies, but no production supplies;